linuxbox-cz/pgdist/README.md

 - `-p` `--port` - port that PG listens to

-- Takes `My_Project--1.0.0--1.0.1.sql` and loads it to *pg_database*.
+Takes `My_Project--1.0.0--1.0.1.sql` and loads it to *pg_database*.

-- If you don´t specify any parameter, PGdist will try to update each of your installed project.
+If you don´t specify any parameter, PGdist will try to update each of your installed project.

+#### List projects:

 To show list of installed projects and their updates: